 Buddha Dordenma in Thimphu, Bhutan

-This is the Shortest Bhutan Tour 03 Days 02 Nights itinerary but a wide-ranging journey through Bhutan’s major cities, we will experience the major things-to-do of this isolated and culturally rich kingdom.
-While spending time on this Bhutan Itinerary for 3 days, we hike the famous Taktsang Monastery; also known as Tiger’s Nest in Paro, and explore the tourist attractions of the capital Thimphu such as Memorial Chorten, Buddha Point (Buddha Dordenma), Thimphu Dzong, etc.
+This is the Shortest Bhutan Tour 03 Days 02 Nights itinerary but a wide-ranging journey through Bhutan’s major cities, we will experience the major things to do of this isolated and culturally rich kingdom.
+While spending time on this Bhutan Itinerary for 3 days, we hike the famous Taktsang Monastery; also known as Tiger’s Nest in Paro, and explore the tourist attractions of the capital Thimphu as Memorial Chorten, Buddha Point (Buddha Dordenma), Thimphu Dzong, etc.

 Rinpung Dzong in Paro, Bhutan

 We guarantee your Bhutan trip on any date at the cheapest price possible.
 Feel free to make us an inquiry to know the detailed itinerary, prices, and cost details.
 You can also plan a 3 Country Tour – Nepal, Tibet, and Bhutan during your single visit; this helps to save your time and expenses.

 HimalayanWindows Tours (HWT) always puts all of its efforts into making your journey of Shortest Bhutan Tour 03 Days 02 Nights smooth and pleasant by keeping all possible attractions to visit and providing quality services.

 If you are connecting from Nepal, we have some recommended add-on trips that you may consider;

 Fly onboard Druk Air or Bhutan Air to Paro, Bhutan.
 On a clear day, the panoramic views of the Himalaya are sensational, including Mount Everest (if you are flying from Delhi and Kathmandu – Prefer left side of the flight), but particularly exciting is the approach through the Bhutanese foothills and the landing, including a few steep, turn to land at the tiny airstrip of Paro.
 In Paro; you will be received by your Bhutanese guide and then drive to Thimphu.